Can Plagiarism checkers detect AI Text like Jervis? Turnitin or SafeAssign

 Ask students to turn in their first draft as well as the final draft of the essay.
 This will show whether the student made significant changes or improvements to the essay.

 Teachers could also ask students to explain why they made changes in the second draft if there are any.
-If a student’s final draft is nearly identical to the first one, then it could be a sign that he or she used AI for writing the paper.
+If a student’s final draft is nearly identical to the first one, then it could be a sign that he or she used AI to write the paper.

 Have students do a peer review of each other’s essay drafts.
 Teachers could have each student comment on a particular portion of his or her peer’s drafts.